Jaysun12345/jeng8615-tracker-deco2017/README.md

 Then type into the terminal:
 ```
-npm run dev
+npm run start
 ```

-Copy the link that appears in the terminal in your internet browser (for example: `http://localhost:8888`or `http://localhost:1234`)
+Copy the link that appears in the terminal in your internet browser (`http://localhost:1234`) to enter the website

 ## Features